Clarence H. Lobo

 Clarence H. Lobo (c.
-September 12, 1912 – July 1, 1985) was the elected spokesperson for the Acjachemen from 1946 to 1985.
-He notably made a bid to reclaim 25 acres of the Cleveland National Forest as an act rejecting the $29.1 Million Dollar offer by the U.S. Federal Government "to settle tribal land claims" in 1964, which valued native land at 47 cents an acre.
+September 12, 1912 – July 1, 1985) was the elected spokesperson for the Juaneño Band of Mission Indians from 1946 to 1985.
+He notably made a bid to reclaim 25 acres of the Cleveland National Forest as an act rejecting the $29.1 Million Dollar offer by the U.S. Federal Government "to settle tribal land claims" in 1964, which valued Native land at 47 cents an acre.
 He opposed the actions of the Bureau of Indian Affairs (BIA).

 The Clarence Lobo Elementary School in San Clemente was opened in 1994, notably being the first school in the state of California to be named in honor of a Native American.

 Life

 He was born in San Juan Capistrano on September 12, 1912.
 He grew up on the city's historic Los Rios Street, born to John Edward Lobo and Esperanza Robles.
 His great, great, great grandfather was Juan Antonio, a Cahuilla leader, who had married with the Lobo family in the early nineteenth century.
-His grandfather had brought Walnut trees to the San Juan Capistrano area that were uprooted for Orange groves.
+His grandfather had brought Walnut trees to the San Juan Capistrano area that were uprooted for orange groves.

 He attended San Juan Elementary School and Capistrano Unified High School.
 During his time at the high school, he came to realized that Native Americans were made invisible by the public education system.
 Later in his life, he would express the difficulties of teaching his children about Native people's history, describing it as a "nasty and distasteful task."

 He worked as a heavy-equipment operator, moving unearthed native artifacts out of the way of development whenever he came upon them.

 In 1944, a lawsuit brought by the Indigenous peoples of California against the U.S. government resulted in $17 million in compensation for the groups involved.
 The court set aside $5 million in a trust "for benefits as needed," which left Lobo's people with $150 in cash each.